Patricia Morison: Television appearances

 During the 1950s and 1960s, Morison made several appearances on television, including several variety shows.
 Among these were a production of Rio Rita on Robert Montgomery Presents (1950) and a segment from The King and I on a 1955 broadcast of The Toast of the Town starring Ed Sullivan.
 She also appeared in 1952 on the Christmas Party episode of the Honeymooners segment of Jackie Gleason's show playing herself as Trixie Norton's former Vaudevillian friend.
 Morison also appeared in General Foods 25th Anniversary Show: A Salute to Rodgers and Hammerstein broadcast March 28, 1954 on all four American TV networks of the time.

 Morison and Alfred Drake recreated their Kiss Me, Kate roles in a Hallmark Hall of Fame production of the play broadcast in color on November 20, 1958.
 She also appeared with Howard Keel in a production of Kiss Me, Kate on British television in 1964.
 In 1971 she and Yul Brynner performed "Shall We Dance" from The King and I on a broadcast of the Tony Awards.

+She is featured in the 2017 television documentary If You're Not in the Obit, Eat Breakfast.

 Character roles

 Among her non-musical television performances were a recurring role on the detective series The Cases of Eddie Drake (1952) co-starring Don Haggerty on the DuMont Television Network and a guest appearance with Vincent Price on Have Gun – Will Travel (1958) starring Richard Boone.
 Years later she appeared in the made-for-TV movie Mirrors (1985) and a guest role in 1989 on the popular sitcom Cheers.
-She was also featured in the documentary If You're Not In the Obit, Eat Breakfast, a television film which premiered in 2017.